 Based on the UE location, at PDU session establishment and during UE mobility the SMF may provide the LDNSR with ECS option and L-DNS server address for the relevant FQDNs.

 The SMF may also provide the IP range(s) that shall trigger the LDNSR to notify SMF when the IP address (of EAS) in DNS response is within one of these the IP range(s).
-As an alternative, LDNSR could be instructed to notify SMF when ECS is in the DNS response.

-Editor's note: It is FFS whether the alternative is needed where LDNSR could be instructed to notify SMF when ECS is in the DNS response.
+LDNSR could also be instructed to notify SMF when certain FQDN in the DNS response is matched.

 At PDU session establishment and during UE mobility, the SMF may provide the LDNSR with the FQDNs that, when received in the DNS query, will trigger the LDNSR to fetch the forwarding parameters from the SMF (option 1 and 2a) or forward the DNS query to the SMF (option 2b) in step 3 of the following procedure.

-Editor's note: It is FFS whether the LDNSR fetches from SMF information needed to build ECS or whether the SMF pushes this information (e.g. when UE has moved to an area where new traffic offload conditions may take place).

 1. The UE sends a DNS query including the requested FQDN.

 2. If an ULCL/BP exists and the DNS query matches the uplink filter rule on UL CL/BP to route the DNS query to Local PSA, then step 3 to 6 are skipped.
 Otherwise the PSA1 UPF forwards the received DNS query to the LDNSR.